 31 Now we know that God heareth not sinners: but if any man be a worshipper of God, and doeth his will, him he heareth.

-But new Christians, you are no longer a sinner, for you have been translated out of the Kingdom of Darkness into the Kingdom of Light.
-You have the powerful privilege of prayer.
-There are several key words in the Scripture that we read that I want us to take a look at: These words are
+But, new Christians, you are no longer a sinner, for you have been translated out of the Kingdom of Darkness into the Kingdom of Light.
+You now have the powerful privilege of prayer.
+Prayer is an important weapon in your arsenal against worry.

-Let’s define each of these words and see how they relate to you as new Christians.
-The first word is prayer.
 Prayer is direct communication with God.
 Isn’t it awesome to know that little old you can talk directly to the God who made everything?
+The God of the Universe is sitting and waiting to hear you speak to Him.
 He wants to talk to you.
-The Bible says that we ought to pray.
+Yes, He wants to talk to you.
+The Bible says that we ought always to pray and not faint.

 Luke 18:1 (KJV)